coursera-dl/coursera-dl/README.md

     process or text editor you used to copy the cookie.txt probably converted the tabs to spaces.

-* Please try the steps above (recreating your cookies.txt) before you post an [issue].
+* If you've tried recreating your cookies.txt and still have problems, please post an [issue].

 Contact
 -------
-Send any questions, comments, or problems to:
+Post bugs and enhancement requests to [issues].
+Send any other questions or comments to:
 John Lehmann: first last at geemail dotcom or [@jplehmann]

-*For the record, I do not like this "GitHub Flavored Markdown" (GMF) flavor at all!!*

 [@jplehmann]: www.twitter.com/jplehmann
 [Cookie.txt Export]: https://chrome.google.com/webstore/detail/lopabhfecdfhgogdbojmaicoicjekelh